 "I drink to make other people interesting"

 2. (down) — Toxophilite (6), A-C-E-,I suggested ARCHER, to general amazement.
 Barry said he knew that fletchers made arrows, which seemed to me a golden opportunity to remind everyone of the Fletcher's trolly, as an ingenious way to neutralise friction and study gravity.
 That prompted Barry to ask the Speed of Gravity, a pretty big leap if you ask me; perhaps it was something that was bothering him.
 'H' suggested it was 9.81 m/s, but we quickly persuaded him that his was the acceleration of something due to gravity (in one second), and not of gravity itself.
 John said he thought it was something to do with the warping of space-time, to which I nodded, but I could not think how to follow that up, so I proposed the experiment of rapidly producing a mass here and seeing how quickly you could feel its effect over there.
 I remembered the Schiehallion experiment, where someone climbed Mt.
 Schiehallion with a pendulum, to "weigh the mountain".
-I suggested that gravity would travel at the speed of light.
+I suggested that gravity would travel at the speed of light, because (in my view) time itself travels at that rate.
 Wikipedia seemed to concur.

 I think we were all pretty impressed with ourselves.
 Someone hoped that Einstein would have been flattered had he dropped in, and another agreed that we seldom reached such philosophical heights in the New Inn.

 I drained my glass.
 John offered me another but I declined and picked up my watering can as I made for the door, causing another guffaw from my merry companions: "Why did so few chaps carry watering cans these days?" etc.

 Good place, the New Inn.